 Generally, if you are not an Australian citizen or Australian permanent resident, you will likely be considered a ‘foreign person’ in most Australian states for the purposes of acquiring Australian property.

-Foreign persons will generally be required to obtain FIRB approval when purchasing an existing residential property in Australia.
+Foreign individuals typically need to secure FIRB authorization when acquiring an already-established residential property in Australia.

-The acquisition of an Australian property will be subject to stamp duty in the Australian state where the property is acquired.
+Acquiring an Australian property necessitates compliance with stamp duty regulations within the specific Australian state where the property purchase occurs.
 Stamp duty concessions may be available.

 Importantly, most Australian states also impose an additional stamp duty cost, known as ‘foreign purchaser additional duty’.
 The additional duty is often substantial.
 For example, in Victoria the rate of additional duty is 8% on the value of the property.

 Land tax may also be payable in respect of the property on an annual basis.
 Again using Victoria as an example, where the value of property is more than $250,000 and the property is not lived in as a principal residence, land tax is payable.
 However, where the property is your principal place of residence and not rented out, it may be exempt from land tax.
 You must living in the property for at least 6 months from 1 July each year for the principal place of exemption to apply.
-The current rates of land tax in Victoria are outlined below:
+Below, you’ll find the current land tax rates in Victoria:

 |Taxable value of Property||Land tax payable|